dkihe/ckst/README.md

 ## Progress + Part IV Roles and Responsibilities
 * Christopher Na
-   * Task: Finish UI related tasks for the app, add additional features/styling to Users and the Contact Form, create the wiki Contact Us page
+   * Task: Finish UI related tasks for the app,
+    * add additional features/styling to Users and the Contact Form,
+    * create the wiki page
 * Kainalu Kihe
   * Task: Re-style the PasswordBank, NewEntry, and ContactUs page
 * Sabine Strasburger